CorporateRewards/docs-myrewards/source/includes/api/core/_user_permissions.md

 It will also display whether the permission is active for the given user and the state of the permission which can be `Same As User Group` or if the permission has been overridden for that user: `Always Allow` or `Always Deny`.

+The only value that this request will change is the `active` field.
+The other fields are present to make it easier to move from the `GET` request to a `POST` without having to reformat or delete much of the `GET` request response.

 ``` http
 POST /api/v2/users/:user_id/permissions HTTP/1.1
 Authorization: Token token=xxx